inventree/inventree-docs/docs/app/part.md

 #### Parent Category

 If the current category has a parent category (i.e. it is not a top-level category) then a link is provided to the parent category.
-Press this link to navigate to the category detail page for the parent category.
+Tap the *parent category* tile to navigate to the category detail page for the parent category.

 #### Subcategories